be195/eng.ts/src/jsons/README.md

 # `jsons`
-This folder exists specifically so Webpack would minify JSON files too and include them in the final bundle.
+This folder exists specifically so bundler would minify JSON files too and include them in the final bundle.